 Although the present results provide a comprehensive view into the functional organization of LFC, several challenges remain.
 More broadly, a difficult challenge in cognitive neuroscience is developing the appropriate psychological constructs that distinguish activity in related brain regions.
-Appropriately modeling the differences between nuanced psychological concepts is particularly difficult for large-scale meta-analyses, as there is no established ontology of psychological constructs, unlike in fields such as genetics.
+Appropriately modeling the differences between nuanced psychological concepts is particularly difficult for large-scale meta-analyses, as there is no established ontology of psychological constructs, unlike in fields such as genetics61.
 In the present study, we used a data-driven set of topics derived from the abstracts of fMRI papers to represent major psychological phenomena.
-Although these topics are a major improvement on more simple termbased features, due to their data-driven nature they are likely to psychological dimensions that are hypothesized to be important for differentiating regions.
+Although these topics are a major improvement on more simple term-based features, due to their data-driven nature they are likely to imperfectly capture psychological dimensions that are hypothesized to be important for differentiating regions.
 For example, in our set of 60 topics, only a single topic represented long-term memory function, and likely combined memory retrieval and autobiographical memory processes.
-Although the Neurosynth framework allows researchers to develop custom meta-analyses that can be used to test apriori predictions, the myriad of combinations in which studies can be combined is not conducive to the dimensions
+Although the Neurosynth framework allows researchers to develop custom meta-analyses that can be used to test apriori predictions, the myriad of combinations in which studies can be combined is not conducive to determining the psychological dimensions that best describe brain activity.

 The classification-based approach we employed is a step in the direction of quantifying the extent to which a given set of psychological features explains variability in brain activity.
-A promising future direction is to use classification based approaches to find the psychological dimensions that best differentiate patterns in activity between related regions, such as regions within a network.
-In combination with the adoption of standardized cognitive ontologies, such as the Cognitive Atlas, such large-scale approaches should help the development of novel theories of functional brain organization.
-Moreover, given the limited quality of the summarized coordinate based data in Neurosynth76 the widespread sharing of richer statistical images in databases such as NeuroVault will greatly improve the fidelity of future meta-analyses.
+A promising future direction is to use classification based approaches and feature selection methods to find the psychological dimensions that best differentiate patterns in activity between related regions, such as regions within a network.
+In combination with the adoption of standardized cognitive ontologies, such as the Cognitive Atlas62, such large-scale approaches should help the development of novel theories of functional brain organization.
+Moreover, given the limited quality of the summarized coordinate based data in Neurosynth63 the widespread sharing of richer statistical images in databases such as NeuroVault64 will greatly improve the fidelity of future meta-analyses.

-In the present study, we used relatively unbiased data-driven methods to comprehensively psychological states to individual regions in lateral frontal cortex.
-These regions were large-scale whole-brain networks and shared functional properties with other regions in the same network.
-Moreover, we found that various specific psychological processes that have been previously hypothesized to map onto specific brain regions were widely distributed throughout lateral frontal cortex , wedissociable functional for each subregion, suggesting that lateral frontal cortex supports a wide variety of psychological state through a mixture of network-level dynamics and moderate degree of functional specialization.
+In the present study, we used relatively unbiased data-driven methods to comprehensively map psychological states to individual regions in lateral frontal cortex.
+These regions were organized within large-scale whole-brain networks and shared functional properties with other regions in the same network.
+Moreover, we found that various specific psychological processes that have been previously hypothesized to map onto specific brain regions were widely distributed throughout lateral frontal cortex.
+Yet, we identified dissociable functional profiles for each subregion, suggesting that lateral frontal cortex supports a wide variety of psychological states through a mixture of network-level dynamics and moderate degree of functional specialization.

 Methods